SK-EID/mid-rest-java-client/README.md

 * [License](#license)

 # Features
-* Simple interface for user authentication
+* A simple interface for user authentication
-* Simple interface for digital signature services
+* A simple interface for digital signature services

 # Requirements
 * Java 1.8